zulip/zulip/docs/git/zulip-tools.md

 # Zulip-specific tools

-This section will document the zulip-specific git tools contributors will find helpful.
+This article documents several useful tools that can save you a lot of time when working with Git on the Zulip project.

 ## Set up git repo script

 In the `tools` directory of [zulip/zulip][github-zulip-zulip] you'll find a bash script `setup-git-repo`.
 This script installs the Zulip pre-commit hook.
-This hook will run each time you `git commit` to automatically run linters, etc. The hook passes no matter the result of the linter, but you should still pay attention to any notices or warnings it displays.
+This hook will run each time you `git commit` to automatically run Zulip's linters on just the files that the commit modifies.
+The hook passes no matter the result of the linter, but you should still pay attention to any notices or warnings it displays.

 It's simple to use.
 Make sure you're in the clone of zulip and run the following: